BlackRookSoftware/SQL/README.md

 This library contains classes for DB functions and query management/building.

+### Why?

+Everybody deserves a better way to retrieve SQL data away from the boilerplate, as well as turning the data into Java-friendly structures quickly.

 ### Library

 Contained in this release is a series of classes that are used for DB server functions, plus